reselbob/fortune-cookies/microservice-sync/readme.md

 FACEBOOK is sending a POST at Sun Aug 04 2019 17:05:49 GMT+0000 (UTC) with the body {"fortune":"No life can be dreary when work is adelight."}.
 FACEBOOK is sending a POST at Sun Aug 04 2019 17:05:50 GMT+0000 (UTC) with the body {"fortune":"You can't live on bread alone."}.
 ```
+**Step 8**: Let's use the test consumer to access the Fortunes service.